Qwestr/Qwestr/README.md

 3. Run `npm run build` to build the code

+4. Install and initialize the [Firebase CLI](https://firebase.google.com/docs/cli)

-4. Run `firebase deploy` to deploy the code to Firebase (Make sure to install and initialize the [Firebase CLI](https://firebase.google.com/docs/cli) before deploying)
+5. Run `firebase deploy` to deploy the code to Firebase

 ## Available Scripts